joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/04/12/business/economy/biden-ethanol-gas.html?searchResultPosition=1

 **Several People Shot in Brooklyn Subway Station**\
-`The attack occurred at the 36th Street subway station in Sunset Park.`\
+`Police sought a man in a worker’s vest and gas mask in the attack at the 36th Street stop in Sunset Park.`\
 https://nytimes.com/2022/04/12/nyregion/brooklyn-subway-shooting.html?searchResultPosition=2

 **Lt.
 Gov. Benjamin Arrested in Campaign Finance Scheme**\